Zhen-Dong/HAWQ/tvm_benchmark/README.md

     python test_resnet_inference.py --model-dir ./data
 ~~~~

 * Debug mode: Run the inference until the specific unit.
-The result will be compared with the Pytorch checkpoint and save under "./data/tvm_result".
-The debug unit can be stage1_unit1_input, stage1_unit1_output ... fc_input, fc_output
+The result will be compared with the PyTorch checkpoint and saved under "./data/tvm_result".
+The debug unit can be set to stage1_unit1_input, stage1_unit1_output ... fc_input, fc_output
 ~~~~
     python test_resnet_inference.py --model-dir ./data --debug-unit "stage2_unit2_input"
 ~~~~